 ICC always puts student safety first, and we have the following age requirements in place for our recreational and amateur programs.
 Please contact the Admission office in New York (888.324.2433) or California (866.318.2433) with any questions about these policies.

 - All one-day recreational programs (except for those focused on alcohol) are open to students age 16 and up.

-- Students age 13-15 may enroll in most recreational and amateur programs along with a parent or guardian*.
+- Students age 13-15 may enroll in most recreational and amateur programs along with a parent or guardian who enrolls also*.

 - Our culinary and pastry Teen Camps (NY & CA) are open to students age 13-18 (those under 18 must have parental approval).

 - Culinary Techniques (NY & CA) is open to students age 17 and up.